FBI Chief’s Reported Threat to Quit Over Trump Pressure Is Weirdly Encouraging

 We live in a world where it’s no longer shocking that the White House would push to fire top FBI officials for political purposes, but this tells us something about the Trump administration’s current thinking, since Wray still has a job.

-Over the weekend, Axios reported that Sessions has been pushing Wray – who replaced fired FBI Director James Comey – to make a “fresh start” by purging top FBI officials, including McCabe.
+Over the weekend, Axios reported that Sessions has been pushing Wray — who replaced fired FBI director James Comey — to make a “fresh start” by purging top FBI officials, including McCabe.
 “The conversations about McCabe and the core team started shortly after Wray was confirmed [in August],” said a senior administration source.
 “They intensified from there.”

 Now Axios says Wray conveyed to Sessions that he was fed up with being pressured to fire McCabe.
-Sessions then conferred with White House Counsel Don McGahn, who urged the attorney general to back off, saying it wasn’t worth triggering another showdown between the Trump administration and the FBI.
+Sessions then conferred with White House counsel Don McGahn, who urged the attorney general to back off, saying it wasn’t worth triggering another showdown between the Trump administration and the FBI.
 The Washington Post backed up much of this reporting, but said the discussions between Sessions and Wray occurred mainly in December.
 Several sources told the paper that they weren’t aware of any explicit resignation threat from Wray.

 For those who haven’t been keeping track of all of Trump’s grudges, his issues with McCabe can be traced back to a Wall Street Journal report that ran shortly before the 2016 election.
 The paper revealed that in 2015, Virginia Governor Terry McAuliffe recruited McCabe’s wife to run for a state Senate seat.
 McAuliffe’s political action committee poured nearly half a million dollars into the race, but she lost.
 Months later McCabe was promoted to deputy director of the FBI, which meant he helped oversee the investigation into Hillary Clinton’s emails.
 So where’s the scandal?
 McAuliffe, like many Democratic officials, has close ties to the Clintons.

-After Comey’s firing McCabe became acting FBI director and gave Trump more substantial, though improper, reasons for wanting him gone.
+After Comey’s firing, McCabe became acting FBI director and gave Trump more substantial, though improper, reasons for wanting him gone.
 In testimony before the Senate Intelligence Committee, McCabe refuted the White House’s claim that Comey had lost the confidence of FBI personnel, and called the Trump-Russia investigation “highly significant.”

 Over the summer Trump attacked McCabe on Twitter, falsely claiming that his wife received donations directly from Hillary Clinton, and complaining that Sessions hadn’t fired him.
 Right-wing conspiracy theories about McCabe got more fuel last month when we learned an FBI agent was removed from Special Counsel Robert Mueller’s investigation for sending anti-Trump text messages to FBI lawyer Lisa Page, with whom he was having an affair.
 Page worked for McCabe, and one of her texts made cryptic reference to talk of an “insurance policy” in “Andy’s office.”
 It appears the officials were merely saying they should continue investigating Trump’s Russia ties, just in case he won.

 Following reports last month that McCabe is planning to retire in March, Trump posted a tweet that appeared to mock him for waiting until his pension is fully vested.
-If true, McCabe will be gone in a few weeks anyway, yet White House spokesman Raj Shah released a statement on Monday night that seemed to say Wray should prove he’s unbiased by dismissing “politically motivated senior leaders” like McCabe.
+If true, McCabe will be gone in a few weeks anyway, yet White House spokesperson Raj Shah released a statement on Monday night that seemed to say Wray should prove he’s unbiased by dismissing “politically motivated senior leaders” like McCabe.

-“The president has enormous respect for the thousands of rank-and-file FBI agents who make up the world’s most professional and talented law enforcement agency.
+“The president has enormous respect for the thousands of rank-and-file FBI agents who make up the world’s most professional and talented law-enforcement agency.
 He believes politically motivated senior leaders, including former Director Comey and others he empowered, have tainted the agency’s reputation for unbiased pursuit of justice,’’ said Shah.
 “The president appointed Chris Wray because he is a man of true character and integrity, and the right choice to clean up the misconduct at the highest levels of the FBI and give the rank and file confidence in their leadership.”

 While the White House is abandoning all pretense of avoiding interference in FBI operations, there’s some good news here.
 First, Wray appears to be making good on his promise to stand up for the bureau’s independence.
 During his Senate confirmation hearing, Wray said he wouldn’t be “pulling punches” as FBI director.
 “I will never allow the FBI’s work to be driven by anything other than the facts, the law, and the impartial pursuit of justice.
 Period,” he said.